cockroachdb/docs/src/current/v21.2/add-column.md

 ### Add a column with an `ON UPDATE` expression

-{% include_cached new-in.html version="v21.2" %} `ON UPDATE` expressions set the value for a column when other values in a row are updated.
+{% include new-in.md version="v21.2" %} `ON UPDATE` expressions set the value for a column when other values in a row are updated.

 For example, suppose you add a new column to the `bank` table: